popey/snappy-docs/build-snaps/get-started-snapcraft.md

 Logout and back in for the group change to take effect.

-Test that LXD (and the lxc client tools) are correctly installed by starting a container:
+Test that LXD (and the lxc client) are correctly installed by starting a container:

 `lxc launch ubuntu:16.04 test`